MauroCandido/LinqToSQL_CRUD/README.md

 # LinqToSQL_CRUD
-A CRUD using LINQ to SQL
+A CRUD using LINQ to SQL in 3 tiers